duoyazilim/coronapp/README.md

 $ yarn

 ```
-After the React-Native Version 0.60 react-native link is not recommended use yarn.
+After the React-Native Version 0.60 react-native link is not recommended, use yarn.
 So install with pod
 ```
 $ yarn run pod
 ```